Glatzli/model_comparison_codes/README.md

 VHD (espc WRF) false: Things to check for errors/mistakes:
 - WRF far too large
 - DEM & model's aspect calculation WRONG!: xDEM aspect definition i need the vertical CRS! -> how to define for different heigt defs?!?
+  	Problem: ICON has f.e. a height based coordinate system that follows the terrain...
+  	=> How should/could I define that vCRS?!
 - tipping errors: is everywhere really the right model & data used?
 - for Ibk villa a different PCGP is chosen
--
+- maybe is slope calculation false? -> check with richDEM!

 Points:
 - I already deleted old read ins... (the ones I had before regridding?)
 - Do I have to make some further comparisons between the original data & the regridded?
 - How did Manuela interpolate the UM data?
-Probably I should know how that works...
+Manuela already compared qualitatively, I can also look at the code...
 - Now all models are on the same coords, except AROME.
 Should I interpolate that too to have the same errors for all models?
 To have an equal start...
-- Which projection code is this now? not WGS84, right? aspect calc is wrong espc for DEM: UserWarning: DEM is not in a projected CRS, the following surface fit attributes might be wrong: ['slope', 'aspect', 'hillshade', 'curvature', 'planform_curvature', 'profile_curvature', 'maximum_curvature'].Use DEM.reproject(crs=DEM.get_metric_crs()) to reproject in a projected CRS.
-  	=> need to fix that (in calc_vhd)!

-- writing: can write stuff already immediately! espc.
-Methodology is important to not forget how I've done what!
+- writing: Methodology immediately, important to not forget how I've done what!
 - create file with plots and notes!
 Note what I did and already found!
 - Projections of Models:
 	- AROME: